Fall Down Stairs Claims

 A heavy fall on a pavement can cause serious head and facial injuries.
 Broken bones are also common, especially in areas of the body such as the hands, wrists, elbows and ankles.

-If you have suffered an injury due to a pavement accident, you may have a valid claim against the local council or highway authority responsible for the area where you had your fall.
+If you have suffered an injury due to a pavement accident, you may have a valid claim against the council or highway authority responsible for the area where you had your fall.
 To find out if you can make a pavement injury claim, call 0800 470 0474 or arrange a call back today to receive a free case assessment.

 If you are entitled to compensation, a personal injury lawyer can help fight your claim on a 100% no win no fee* basis.
 This means there are no costs required upfront and no hidden fees.
 If your solicitor cannot win your claim, you won’t pay them a penny.